CS3219-SE-Principles-and-Patterns/cs3219-project-ay2122-2122-s1-g8/README.md

 The page will reload if you make edits.\
 You will also see any lint errors in the console.

+Note: Running the frontend locally will send requests to the deployed backend.

 ## 4. To access the deployed application

 Backend is available on [https://peerprep.herokuapp.com/](https://peerprep.herokuapp.com/), while frontend is available on [https://peerprep-client.herokuapp.com/](https://peerprep-client.herokuapp.com/)